top of page

 September 28, 2025 - September 20, 2026

-• Trauma theory, neuroscience, and the nervous system
+• Trauma theory, neuroscience, and nervous system understanding

 • Social justice and systemic change frameworks

-• Practical, body-based tools to nurture resilience and restore connection
+• Practical tools that nurture resilience and restore connection

 Module Outline